AdobeDocs/campaign-classic.en/help/workflow/using/deduplication-merge.md

 1. Indicate the conditions for selecting the records to be taken into account.

-    In this example, we want to take into account **[!UICONTROL First Name]** and **[!UICONTROL Last Name]** fields that are not empty only.

     ![](assets/uc_merge_filter.png)

-1. Sort on modification date in order to select the most recent name.
+1. Sort on the last modification date in order to select the most recent name.

     ![](assets/uc_merge_sort.png)